-I got the most out of my bag by skipping the big fees like an expedited kit and return assurance and opting to gamble on consignment rather than taking an upfront payout.
+I got the most money that I could out of my bag by skipping the big fees like an expedited kit and return assurance.

 If you have high-quality items and want a convenient consignment experience, thredUP might be the answer you’re looking for.

-The app doesn’t necessarily pay you a lot, but you could get more from thredUP than you would if you took your items to a donation center like Goodwill, where you wouldn’t earn any money.
+The app doesn’t necessarily pay a lot, but you can earn money from thredUP as opposed to donating your items via an establishment like Goodwill, where you wouldn’t be paid anything.